-Under our Stockholders Agreement (as defined below), SCA Horus Holdings, LLC (the "Apollo Stockholder"), which is an affiliate of certain investment funds managed by affiliates of Apollo Global Management, Inc. ("Apollo"), has the right, but not the obligation, at any time until Apollo and its affiliates, including the Apollo Stockholder, no longer beneficially own at least 5% of our issued and outstanding Common Stock, to nominate a number of directors comprising a percentage of our board of directors in accordance with their beneficial ownership of our outstanding Common Stock (rounded up to the nearest whole number), except that if Apollo and its affiliates, including the Apollo Stockholder, beneficially own more than 50% of the voting power of our outstanding Common Stock, the Apollo Stockholder will have the right to nominate a majority of the directors.
+Under our Stockholders Agreement (as defined below), SCA Horus Holdings, LLC (the "Apollo Stockholder"), which is an affiliate of certain investment funds managed by affiliates of Apollo Global Management, Inc. ("Apollo"), has the right, but not the obligation, at any time until Apollo and its affiliates, including the Apollo Stockholder, no longer beneficially own at least 5% of our issued and outstanding common stock, to nominate a number of directors comprising a percentage of our Board of Directors in accordance with their beneficial ownership of our outstanding common stock (rounded up to the nearest whole number), except that if Apollo and its affiliates, including the Apollo Stockholder, beneficially own more than 50% of the voting power of our outstanding common stock, the Apollo Stockholder will have the right to nominate a majority of the directors.
 We refer to the directors nominated by the Apollo Stockholder based on such percentage ownership as the "Apollo Directors."
 See "Certain Relationships and Related Party Transactions-Stockholders Agreement."
+As of the date of this proxy statement Apollo holds 33.5% of our issued and outstanding common stock.

-For so long as Amazon.com Services, LLC (together with affiliates, "Amazon") holds the 2019 Warrants or any shares of Common Stock issued upon exercise of the 2019 Warrants and the ATSA remains in effect, Amazon will have the right to nominate a member or an observer to our Board of Directors.
+For so long as Amazon.com Services, LLC (together with affiliates, "Amazon") holds the warrants granted to it in 2019 (the "2019 Warrants") or any shares of common stock issued upon exercise of the 2019 Warrants and the Air Transportation Services Agreement ("ATSA") with Amazon remains in effect, Amazon will have the right to nominate a member or an observer to our Board of Directors.
 We refer to the director nominated by Amazon, if any, as the "Amazon Director."

-Patrick Kearney and Antoine Munfakh are the Apollo Directors.
-As of the date of this proxy statement, Amazon has not exercised its right to nominate a member or an observer to our Board of Directors.
+As of the date of this proxy statement, there are no Apollo Directors on our Board of Directors and Amazon has not exercised its right to nominate a member or an observer to our Board of Directors.